Department of Germanic & Slavic Studies

 I'm more interested in language than literature.
 Will your program satisfy my needs?

-At the University of Waterloo we're interested in providing a balanced approach to the study of German.
-Our department is called "Germanic and Slavic Studies" because we wanted to emphasize our interest in all things Germanic (and Slavic).
-We teach literature and film studies as well as applied linguistics.
-Our professors have varied research and teaching interests.
-Check out the faculty profiles.
-In short, we think we can meet the needs of almost any student.
+At the University of Waterloo, we are interested in providing a balanced approach to the study of German.
+Our department is called “Germanic and Slavic Studies” because we want to emphasize our interest in all things Germanic (and Slavic).
+We teach literature and film studies as well as applied linguistics; our professors have varied research and teaching interests, which you can learn more about in our faculty profiles.
+Our dual focus on language and cultural studies makes us confident that we can meet the needs of almost any student.

 Do you offer anything in the way of professional development?

 We think it is essential for students to develop professional skills in a number of areas.
 We encourage students to attend academic conferences, and offer some monies to help with expenses.
 In order to help students prepare for such events, we hold conferences and colloquia in which students and faculty can share their research findings with their peers, faculty members, and undergraduate students.
 We organise teaching workshops for teaching assistants and grant writing workshops for our students.
-Graduate students at the University of Waterloo can also complete a certificates in university teaching offered by our Centre for Teaching Excellence.
-Finally, our Centre for Career Action offers workshops and counseling to help you prepare for both academic and non-academic careers.
+Graduate students at the University of Waterloo can also complete Certificates in University Teaching offered by our Centre for Teaching Excellence.
+Finally, our Centre for Career Action offers workshops and counselling to help you prepare for both academic and non-academic careers.

 Is there life on other planets?